Ketosis Roadblocks Revealed

 - Ketosis Side Effects: While generally safe, ketosis can cause temporary side effects like fatigue, headaches, and constipation (“keto flu”).
 These usually subside as your body adapts.

 - Excess Ketones: Extremely high levels of ketones can lead to ketoacidosis1.
 Simple Definition: Imagine your body as a car with two fuel tanks: one for gasoline (sugar/glucose) and one for a special kind of fuel called ketones.
-Ketoacidosis happens when your body runs out of gasoline and starts using way… Read More, a dangerous condition.
+Ketoacidosis happens when your body runs out of gasoline and starts using way too much of the ketone fuel.
+This overload of ketones… Read More, a dangerous condition.
 This is rare in healthy individuals following a well-formulated ketogenic diet.

 - Synonyms for Ketosis: Some alternative terms include ketogenic state, fat-burning mode, and metabolic shift.